cosmos72/schemesh/doc/shell/builtins.md

 * `csv`  assume input format is CSV
 * `json` assume input format is JSON or NDJSON
 * `wire` assume input format is WIRE

 Return success, or failure if `FORMAT` is not supported.

+#### get0
+Syntax: `get0 [OPTIONS] FIELD_NAME`
+<br/>Added in 1.0.1

+Read structured data from standard input, then write only the specified field of each element to standard output in NUL-terminated text.<br/>
+Options:
+* `--from-FORMAT` read structured data using specified `FORMAT` instead of autodetecting it

+Return success, or failure if `FORMAT` is not supported.